endlesspint8/endlesspint8.github.io/_drafts/2017-01-01-nfl-expert-picks-football-prediction-standings-2016.md

   7. FOX "in situ"
   8. Random probability prediction

-We are interested in a number of anticipated comparisons (expert panel v. expert panel, humans v. algorithms, algo v. algo, and of course all against the random predictor which is expected to come in last but is presented here as a sort of baseline) and expect others to come to the fore as the season proceeds.
-Chart, tables, and occasional interactive visualizations will be made available on a weekly basis (Tuesdays) for the duration of the season.
+We are interested in a number of anticipated comparisons (expert panel v. expert panel, humans v. algorithms, algo v. algo, and of course all against the random predictor which we suspect coming in last but is presented here as a sort of baseline) and expect others to come to the fore as the season proceeds.
+Chart, tables, and occasional interactive visualizations will be made available on a weekly basis (Tuesdays/Wednesdays) for the duration of the season.
 Each week will provide an opportunity to look at the football season in a new light.

 ---